0xbythesecond/AZ-104/README.md

 $iterations = 3
 ```
 ### Loops
-PowerShell has several loop structures, including For, Do...While, and For...Each.
+PowerShell has several loop structures, including `For`, `Do...While`, and `For...Each`.
 The For loop is the best match for our needs because we'll execute a cmdlet a fixed number of times.

 The following example shows the core syntax.
 The example runs for two iterations and prints the value of i each time.
-The comparison operators are written -lt for "less than", -le for "less than or equal", -eq for "equal", -ne for "not equal", etc.
+The comparison operators are written `-lt` for "less than", `-le` for "less than or equal", `-eq` for "equal", `-ne` for "not equal", etc.
 ```powershell
 For ($i = 1; $i -lt 3; $i++)
 {